Colin McCormick House: History

 Dr. Colin McCormick moved to Owosso in 1875 after graduating from McGill University in Montreal and the University of Michigan.
 He helped found the Shiawassee County Medical Association in 1879, and served as Mayor of Owosso for one term in 1883.
 In 1886, he constructed this house for his family.
 His second wife, Annie, managed much of the social side of the McCormicks' life.

 Description

 The Colin McCormick House is a two-story brick High Victorian Gothic home with a gable and hipped roof, and is one of the most elegant residences in Owosso.
-It is constructed of a polychrome palette, with a pink, slate, blue, and creme dressed fieldstone foundation, red brick walls, yellow brick bandcourses, and grey, red, blue, and green slate roof.
+It is constructed of a polychrome palette, with a pink, slate, blue, and creme dressed fieldstone foundation, red brick walls, yellow brick band courses, and grey, red, blue, and green slate roof.
 The house has a Gothic arch window in the gable end, bargeboards with decorative carving, and dormers containing stained glass windows and fish-scale shingling.
 The original porch has Eastlake-inspired detailing.